 China in December of 2019, has become a worldwide pandemic with widespread illness and

-in a substantial proportion of patients who test positive for COVID-19.
-Although respiratory
+mild in a substantial proportion of patients who test positive for COVID-19.
+Although

-compromise is the cardinal feature of the disease, early studies have suggested that elevated
+respiratory compromise is the cardinal feature of the disease, early studies have

-extensive extracellular fibrin deposition and presence of fibrin thrombi within distended
+the extensive extracellular fibrin deposition and presence of fibrin thrombi within

-capillaries and small vessels.
-Observational studies reported an excess of venous
+distended capillaries and small vessels.
+Observational studies reported an excess of

-thromboembolic events (deep vein thrombosis (DVT), pulmonary embolism (PE)) among patients
+venous thromboembolic events (deep vein thrombosis (DVT), pulmonary embolism (PE)) among

-suffering from Covid-19.
-Retrospective studies have reported thrombotic rates in excess of
+patients suffering from Covid-19.
+Retrospective studies have reported thrombotic rates in

-20% to 30%, but the use of prophylactic anticoagulation and duration of treatment were not
+excess of 20% to 30%, but the use of prophylactic anticoagulation and duration of

 However, arterial thrombosis and unusual patterns of thrombotic events in young adults

-(9).
-Thus, there is a real need for studies to describe the frequency of unusual thrombotic
+underestimated (9).
+Thus, there is a real need for studies to describe the frequency of

-complications.
-Therefore, the purpose of this study will be to explore thromboembolic risk
+unusual thrombotic complications.
+Therefore, the purpose of this study will be to explore

-and associated predicting factors in the young adults' cohort of noncritically ill COVID-19
+thromboembolic risk and associated predicting factors in the young adults' cohort of

 Diagnostic Test: Thrombophilia screening